How to Create Dictionaries in JavaScript

 Iterating Through Dictionaries

-If you want to go through your whole dictionary now that it is ready to be used, you can use a for...in loop in the following way:
+If we want to loop through our whole object, we can use a for...in loop in the following way:

 Copied to clipboard!